lavieti/lavieti.github.io/README.md

 4.the lollygagger-cardborad.zip is a project I shared in google developer conference, in which I use google cardboard and lollygagger game to realize the effect of virtual reality

-5.the portfilo.pdf is my portfilo as it named.
+5.the portfolio_compressed.pdf is my portfolio as it named.